In the last chapter, we saw how to create a new task and save it to the

 need to worry about handling the exception anymore as we have already handled

-that inside the ApplicationController
+that inside the ApplicationController.

-After the task is loaded successfully, the render_json
+After the task is loaded successfully, the render_json method responds with an

-status and the task
+:ok status and the task json.

-We have chosen the render_json
+We have chosen the render_json method over the render_notice method here

-method also sends back a success message along with a
+because render_notice method also sends back a success message along with a

 json which gets displayed as a notification in the client-side.
 We do not want